Ben Curtis (golfer)

-Ben Clifford Curtis (born May 26, 1977) is an American professional golfer and 4-time winner on the PGA Tour, best known for winning the 2003 Open Championship.
+Ben Clifford Curtis (born May 26, 1977) is an American professional golfer and four-time winner on the PGA Tour, best known for winning the 2003 Open Championship.

 In January 2018, Curtis told Golf Digest that he has stopped playing golf competitively, opting to teach instead.

-Early career
+Early life

 Curtis was born in Columbus, Ohio and grew up in Ostrander.
 His family runs the Mill Creek Golf Club, also in Ostrander.
+Curtis is a graduate of Buckeye Valley High School.

+Amateur career

-Curtis is a graduate of Buckeye Valley High School and Kent State University, where he was a star on the golf team and earned a bachelor's degree in recreation management in 2000.
+Curtis attended Kent State University where he was a star on the golf team.
+He earned a bachelor's degree in recreation management in 2000.

 As an amateur, Curtis found much success, winning the Ohio Amateur in 1999 and 2000 (joining professional golfers John Cook, Arnold Palmer and Frank Stranahan as the only men to win the Ohio Amateur in consecutive years), and also the Players Amateur in 2000.

 Professional career

 Curtis turned professional in 2000, originally playing on the Hooters Tour without much success.
 At the end of 2002, he finished in a tie for 26th at that year's Q-School, earning his PGA Tour card for the following year, becoming one of the few players to completely skip the Nationwide Tour.
 His first year on tour began unspectacularly as he made a fair amount of cuts, but had no finishes in the top 25, until a tie for 13th at the Western Open on July 6, which qualified him for The Open Championship in England less than two weeks later.